nttrung2406/smartphone-analysis/README.md

-# Traffic accident data analysis and visualization
+# Smartphone data analysis and visualization

-This is the React website to analyze and visualize the accidents dataset using D3.js (https://d3js.org/).
+This is the React website to analyze and visualize the smartphone dataset using D3.js (https://d3js.org/).

 **Installation**: